-For almost a quarter century, Daryl Henline, Keith Merit, and Peter Leavy have selflessly made Cabaret Scenes Magazine (and online) a lighthouse in the firmament.
+For almost a quarter century, Daryl Henline, Keith Meritz, and Peter Leavy have selflessly made Cabaret Scenes Magazine (and online) a lighthouse in the firmament.
 Instead of curling up and going the way of newspapers and magazines no longer covering the genre, those currently at its helm decided to be proactive.
-Three years ago, they established The American Songbook Foundation, an arts and educational 501(c) (3) nonprofit)
+Three years ago, Three years ago, the American Songbook Association was established as an arts and educational 501(c) (3) nonprofit headed by Executive Director Marilyn Lester.

 “We strive to inspire, transform, empower and create torchbearers for future generations so they may understand, appreciate and embrace the historical and cultural importance of America’s rich musical heritage.”